 Once you start your journey, the unexpected might happen.
 It might rain.
 You might lose your wallet.
 One of your key team members might decide to go on a different journey halfway to your destination.

 If you’re doing business right, you are taking risks every day.
 Large or small, macro or micro, planned or unplanned, managed or unmanaged, risks are a part of the most seasoned business veteran’s daily life.
 But the risk and return implications of choices that companies make can be critical to driving a growth agenda.

-Risk is no longer a nebulous swamp monster to avoid, manage, react to or mitigate.
+Business Risk is no longer a nebulous swamp monster to avoid, manage, react to or mitigate.
 Nor is risk, in itself, a sure-fire gateway to the doors of opportunity and growth.
-To scale risk effectively, you need to identify the right growth journey for your company and make a plan to get there, preparing for and even optimizing the risks you’ll face along the way.
+To scale business risk effectively, you need to identify the right growth journey for your company and make a plan to get there, preparing for and even optimizing the risks you’ll face along the way.
 The complexity of modern risk demands that we use data to identify, navigate and decide.

-Most financial leaders are keenly aware of the importance of data and analytics to inform their strategic endeavors, but effectively taking an integrated approach to moving the entire operation of their companies in the right direction—up the right mountain—and with the right supplies, is, to be blunt, tricky.
+Most financial leaders are keenly aware of the importance of risk data and analytics to inform their strategic endeavors, but effectively taking an integrated approach to moving the entire operation of their companies in the right direction—up the right mountain—and with the right supplies, is, to be blunt, tricky.
 Yet, in the wake of cyber security threats, globalization, economic disruption, digitization, reputational threats and regulatory pressures, it’s never been more important to prepare and have an expert mountaineer’s clear risk vision.

 It’s time to reimagine risk.

 Risk Data is Should Inform Business Strategies

 Many companies view risk as an expensive functional area whose sole purpose is to protect the company from catastrophe.
 But, if we are to reimagine risk, we must understand that it’s a strategic endeavor and one requiring great skill and careful planning to scale.